 Tarawera Sewerage Scheme

-This is a vital project to protect the health of the lakes and natural environment.
+The Tarawera sewerage scheme is vital to protect the health of the lake, community and natural environment.

 Lake Tarawera is a taonga tuku iho (ancestral treasure).
 This means that there is a deep connection to this lake for the Tūhourangi and Ngāti Rangitihi people.